Viktoriia-code/Book-Garden-BE/README.md

 - swagger for API documentation
 - dotenv for managing environment variables from a .env file into process.env
 - cross-env for setting environment variables across different environments
+- swagger for API documentation
+- Jest and Supertest for testing API endpoints

 ## 🔧 How to run locally: